-“En attendant la mort il me restait le Journal des dix-neuvièmistes, la prochaine reunion avait lieu dans moins d’une semaine.
+2) En attendant la mort il me restait le Journal des dix-neuvièmistes, la prochaine reunion avait lieu dans moins d’une semaine.
 Il y avait la campagne électorale, aussi.
-Beaucoup d’hommes s’intéressent à la politique et à la guerre, mais j’appréciais peu ces sources de divertissement.”pg.
-50 « While I was waiting to die, I still had the Journal of Nineteenth-Century Studies.
+Beaucoup d’hommes s’intéressent à la politique et à la guerre, mais j’appréciais peu ces sources de divertissement.
+(Houellebecq 50)

+While I was waiting to die, I still had the Journal of Nineteenth-Century Studies.
 Its next meeting was in less than a week.
 Also, election day was coming up.
-Many men take an interest in politics and war, but these diversions never appealed to me. “ 37
+Many men take an interest in politics and war, but these diversions never appealed to me.
+(Stein 37)

-However, the most prominent structural device that prevents the reader from identifying a fixed satirical target in the novel is the narrative voice of François.
+François’s narrative voice is also perhaps the most prominent structural device preventing the reader from identifying a fixed satirical target in the novel.
 As Douglas Morrey remarked, “the ironic treatment of Houellebecq’s narrator means that many of the apparent ideological positions voiced in the novel should be regarded with considerable caution” (Morrey 350).
 The reliability of the narrator is constantly brought into question, casting doubt on his propositions and undermining the stances he takes, since it is difficult to decipher the narrative distance between the implied author and the narrator, or the true disposition of the implied author against which that of the narrator can be evaluated.
 The unreliable François clearly violates many of today’s widely accepted cultural norms and values.
-Most prominent and ubiquitous is his questionable stance with regards to women, a subject-position or self-fashioning largely categorically unacceptable which he expresses candidly:

-“ En réalité je n’ai jamais été persuadé que ce soit une si bonne ideé que les femmes puissent voter, suivre les mêmes études que les hommes, accéder au mêmes professions, etc. Enfin on s’y est habitué, mais est-ce que c’est une bonne idée, au fond? “ 41

-“I’ve never really been convinced that it was a good idea for women to get the vote, study the same things as men, go into the same professions, et cetera.
-I mean, we’re used to it now – but was it really a good idea” (28)
+Specifically and most conspicuously, his stance toward women, which he expresses candidly, is informed by a casual patriarchal sexism that most readers would deem categorically unacceptable: “ En réalité je n’ai jamais été persuadé que ce soit une si bonne idée que les femmes puissent voter, suivre les mêmes études que les hommes, accéder au mêmes professions, etc. Enfin on s’y est habitué, mais est-ce que c’est une bonne idée, au fond?”
+(Houellebecq 41) ‘I’ve never really been convinced that it was a good idea for women to get the vote, study the same things as men, go into the same professions, et cetera.
+I mean, we’re used to it now—but was it really a good idea’ (Stein 28).

 He has transient sexual relationships with his female students, which generally last no longer than the academic year (with the exception of Myriam, to whom he grows attached).
-This flagrant, self-avowed abuse of power is either an “unwitting self-exposure or unintentional betrayal of personal shortcomings” (Nünning 100), or an intentional provocation posed by engaging in unequivocally problematic conduct.
-By rendering François as ethically dubious, Houellebecq undermines his narrator’s reliability.
+This flagrant, self-avowed abuse of power is either an “unwitting self-exposure or unintentional betrayal of personal shortcomings” (Nünning 100), or an intentional attempt to provoke by engaging in unequivocally problematic conduct.
+By rendering François ethically dubious, Houellebecq undermines his narrator’s reliability.
 In parallel, the credibility of French society is compromised by its readiness to abandon its liberal values and to sacrifice women’s rights in exchange for civil peace and prosperity.
 Furthermore, it will be revealed that, in any event, this same liberal elite never did live up to its self-proclaimed respect for women.